T2VAttack: Adversarial Attack on Text-to-Video Diffusion Models: Experiments

 \subsection{Limitation}

 \textbf{Computational Cost}: Both T2VAttack-S and T2VAttack-I are score-based black-box attacks.
-Such score-based attack methods require multiple queries to the victim model to obtain generated videos, and thus, the runtime depends on both the query count and the model’s inference time.
+As these methods require multiple queries to the victim model, the total runtime is inherently bottlenecked by both the query count and the model's inference efficiency.
 T2V models are generally highly resource-intensive and time-consuming, for instance, producing the highest-quality video on HunyuanVideo can take up to 50 minutes per inference.
-Despite strict limitations on the number of queries, the overall attack process remains computationally expensive. \textbf{Challenges in Temporal Attack}: An effective temporal attack would ideally render the generated video completely static even when the prompt specifies dynamic content.
-For CogVideoX and HunyuanVideo, some adversarial prompts only partially diminish the temporal dynamics of the generated videos, while some trickily exploit degenerate solutions (e.g., shrinking the size of moving objects or reducing background motion) rather than fully eliminating motion.
-Consequently, achieving high-quality temporal attacks remains an open challenge for future research.
+Despite imposing strict limitations on the query budget, the overall attack process remains computationally expensive.

+\textbf{Challenges in Temporal Attack}: As discussed in Sect.~\ref{sec:attack_metrics}, a completely static video constitutes the extreme case of a successful temporal attack.
+For CogVideoX and HunyuanVideo, however, some adversarial prompts only partially diminish the temporal dynamics of the generated videos, while others exploit degenerate solutions (e.g., shrinking the size of moving objects or reducing background motion) rather than suppressing motion itself.
+Consequently, achieving strong temporal attacks remains an open challenge for future research.